SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/FCK Editor.md

 ## Nesting

 The `FCK editor` element must be inside an `Element table`.
-Otherwise it will not fill out the width of the page.
+Otherwise, it will not fill out the width of the page.
 This is especially important when the editor is located inside a `Pane` element together with other elements.

 **Correct nesting:**